-- 1 Yes - 2 No [Please go to Part 6] - 86.
-Has your agency advised the National Archives of its intention to transfer RNA information assets? - 1 Yes - No [if "No", pop-up "If you are not on the Archives' National Transfer Forecast or are unsure, please email information.management@naa.gov.au] - 87.
+- 84. Is your agency planning to transfer RNA information assets to the National Archives in the next 12 to 24 months? - 1 Yes - 2 No [Please go to Part 6] - 85.
+Has your agency advised the National Archives of its intention to transfer RNA information assets? - 1 Yes - No [if "No", pop-up "If you are not on the Archives' National Transfer Forecast or are unsure, please email information.management@naa.gov.au"] - 86.
 Does your proposed transfer include information assets which could be at risk?
-For example, because of a proposed closure of your agency, or information assets which have special preservation or storage needs such as information assets: - in poor condition - stored on obsolete formats - where the medium is considered to be a fragile format, including chemically unstable formats such as nitrate and acetate film, magnetic tape, or thermal paper - 1 No - 2 Yes, please describe briefly which information assets may be at risk and why - 88.
-Does your proposed transfer include information assets which have sensitivities that may require specialised storage and/or handling, such as culturally sensitive material relating to Aboriginal and Torres Strait Islander peoples? - 1 No - Yes [Please describe briefly these sensitivities and specialised storage and/or handling requirements:] - 89.
-Has the RNA material been sentenced in preparation for transfer? - 1 Yes - 2 Not completed, sentencing project in progress [Please go to Part 6] - 3 No [Please go to Part 6]
+For example, because of a proposed closure of your agency, or information assets which have special preservation or storage needs such as information assets: - in poor condition - stored on obsolete formats - where the medium is considered to be a fragile format, including chemically unstable formats such as nitrate and acetate film, magnetic tape, or thermal paper. - 1 No - 2 Yes [Please describe briefly which information assets may be at risk and why]

+- 87. Does your proposed transfer include information assets which have sensitivities that may require specialised storage and/or handling, such as culturally sensitive material relating to Aboriginal and Torres Strait Islander peoples? - 1 No - Yes [Please describe briefly these sensitivities and specialised storage and/or handling requirements:]

+- 88. Has the RNA material been sentenced in preparation for transfer? - 1 Yes - 2 Not completed, sentencing project in progress [Please go to Part 6] - 3 No [Please go to Part 6]

-90. Please provide a profile of the planned transfer, including details of the amount and size of the transfer for the next 12 months (2022-23).
+89. Please provide a profile of the planned transfer, including details of the amount and size of the transfer for the upcoming 12 months (2022-23).

-RNA categories for transfer [Table only appears when the answer to Questions 86 and 89 is 'Yes'.
-Restrict all responses to positive whole numbers.]
+RNA categories for transfer [Table only appears when the answer to Questions 85 and 88 is 'Yes'.

+Restrict all responses to positive whole numbers]